Michele Ruggiero Banish

 Chief Executive Officer

-CEO and Co-Founder of Polaris Sensor Technologies, Ms. Banish formed the company as a Principal Investigator of Small Business Innovation Research contracts focused on artificial intelligence.
+CEO and Co-Founder of Polaris Sensor Technologies, Ms. Banish formed the company as a Principal Investigator of Small Business Innovation Research contracts focused on artificial intelligence and image processing.
+She is also a specialist in Hypersonic Aero Optical System Modeling.
 She located Polaris inside an incubator program at the University of Alabama.
-She developed accounting and contracting systems that won the approval of the Defense Contracting and Auditing Agency.
-After incubating one year, she relocated Polaris to a facility in downtown Huntsville with large laboratory spaces and an outdoor test platform to facilitate collection of sky polarization signatures and other experiments.
-She has developed software, hardware and optical systems to support research.
-Under her direction, Polaris has an established and growing patent portfolio and is licensing technology to market leaders.
-Two spinoff subsidiaries, Knowflame and Knowmore, have been formed around novel products.
-Prior to founding Polaris, Ms. Banish worked at a number of research firms and founded another company, MEMSOPTICAL, that was funded by Venture Capital and eventually sold to a multinational company.
+She developed the accounting and contracting systems that won the approval of the Defense Contracting and Auditing Agency.
+She rolled out these tools to aid other small businesses.
+Polaris is located in a facility in the downtown Huntsville area with large laboratory spaces and an outdoor test platform to facilitate collection of sky polarization signatures and other experiments.
+During her technical career she has developed software, hardware and optical systems to support research.
+Under her direction, Polaris has an established and growing patent portfolio.
+She developed a subsidiary, Knowflame, around novel biochemical technology and products.
+Today, she is leveraging SBIR developed intellectual property and bringing it to the market through licensing or commercial products.
+Prior to founding Polaris, Ms. Banish worked at a number of firms focused on micro machine manufacturing, anti-reflective surface structures for next generation focal planes, and applied research.
 Ms. Banish received her B.S. in Electrical Engineering in 1987 with a minor in Engineering Management.
 She received her M.S. in Electrical Engineering from the University of Alabama in Huntsville in 1994.
 She has a specialty in Applied Optics.
+She is a holographer.

 Dr. David Chenault

-Dr. Chenault leads a team of 20 scientists and engineers in developing advanced sensors, algorithms, and optical instrumentation for military and commercial customers.
+Dr. Chenault is a founder of Polaris Sensor Technologies.
+He leads a team of 30 scientists and engineers in developing advanced sensors, algorithms, and optical instrumentation for military and commercial customers.
 Under his leadership, Polaris has a long history in developing optical systems in the visible to the long wave infrared optical bands that exploit the polarization properties of light.
 As a result of his contributions to this technology, Chenault was selected to be a Fellow of the Society of Photo Instrumentation Engineers(SPIE) and has been Chair or Co-Chair of twelve SPIE conferences in Polarization, and has co-authored special sections on Polarization in Applied Optics and Optical Engineering.
 Chenault received his B.S. in physics from Vanderbilt University in 1986, his M.S. in physics from the University of Alabama in Huntsville in 1989 and completed his Ph.D. in physics at the University of Alabama in Huntsville in 1992.

 Dr. Larry Pezzaniti